IMPORTANT SAFETY INFORMATION

 Severe or life-threatening infections occurred.
 Infections (all grades) occurred in 47% (119/254) of all patients with NHL.
-Grade ≥3 infections occurred in 19% of patients, Grade ≥3 infections with an unspecified pathogen occurred in 16% of patients, bacterial infections in 9%, and viral infections in 2%, and fungal infections in 1%.
+Grade ≥3 infections occurred in 19% of patients, Grade ≥3 infections with an unspecified pathogen occurred in 15%, bacterial infections in 5%, viral infections in 2%, and fungal infections in 1%.
 YESCARTA should not be administered to patients with clinically significant active systemic infections.
-Monitor patients for signs and symptoms of infection before and after YESCARTA infusion and treat appropriately.
+Monitor patients for signs and symptoms of infection before and after infusion and treat appropriately.
 Administer prophylactic anti-microbials according to local guidelines.
-Febrile neutropenia was observed in 36% of patients and may be concurrent with CRS.
-In the event of febrile neutropenia, evaluate for infection and manage with broad spectrum antibiotics, fluids and other supportive care as medically indicated.
+Febrile neutropenia was observed in 40% of all patients with NHL and may be concurrent with CRS.
+In the event of febrile neutropenia, evaluate for infection and manage with broad-spectrum antibiotics, fluids, and other supportive care as medically indicated.
 In immunosuppressed patients, including those who have received YESCARTA, life-threatening and fatal opportunistic infections including disseminated fungal infections (e.g., candida sepsis and aspergillus infections) and viral reactivation (e.g., human herpes virus-6 [HHV-6] encephalitis and JC virus progressive multifocal leukoencephalopathy [PML]) have been reported.
 The possibility of HHV-6 encephalitis and PML should be considered in immunosuppressed patients with neurologic events and appropriate diagnostic evaluations should be performed.
-Hepatitis B virus (HBV) reactivation, in some cases resulting in fulminant hepatitis, hepatic failure and death, can occur in patients treated with drugs directed against B cells.
+Hepatitis B virus (HBV) reactivation, in some cases resulting in fulminant hepatitis, hepatic failure, and death, can occur in patients treated with drugs directed against B cells.
 Perform screening for HBV, HCV, and HIV in accordance with clinical guidelines before collection of cells for manufacturing.

 Patients may exhibit cytopenias for several weeks following lymphodepleting chemotherapy and YESCARTA infusion.
-Grade 3 or higher cytopenias not resolved by Day 30 following YESCARTA infusion occurred in 28% of patients and included thrombocytopenia (18%), neutropenia (15%), and anemia (3%).
-Monitor blood counts after YESCARTA infusion.
+Grade ≥3 cytopenias not resolved by Day 30 following YESCARTA infusion occurred in 30% of all patients with NHL and included neutropenia (22%), thrombocytopenia (13%), and anemia (5%).
+Monitor blood counts after infusion.

-B-cell aplasia and hypogammaglobulinemia can occur.
-Hypogammaglobulinemia occurred in 15% of patients.
-Monitor immunoglobulin levels after treatment and manage using infection precautions, antibiotic prophylaxis and immunoglobulin replacement.
+and B-cell aplasia can occur.
+Hypogammaglobulinemia occurred in 17% of all patients with NHL.
+Monitor immunoglobulin levels after treatment and manage using infection precautions, antibiotic prophylaxis, and immunoglobulin replacement.
 The safety of immunization with live viral vaccines during or following YESCARTA treatment has not been studied.
 Vaccination with live virus vaccines is not recommended for at least 6 weeks prior to the start of lymphodepleting chemotherapy, during YESCARTA treatment, and until immune recovery following treatment.

-Patients may develop secondary malignancies.
+may develop.
 Monitor life-long for secondary malignancies.
-In the event that a secondary malignancy occurs, contact Kite at 1-844-454-KITE (5483) to obtain instructions on patient samples to collect for testing.
+In the event that one occurs, contact Kite at 1-844-454-KITE (5483) to obtain instructions on patient samples to collect for testing.

 Due to the potential for neurologic events, including altered mental status or seizures, patients are at risk for altered or decreased consciousness or coordination in the 8 weeks following YESCARTA infusion.
 Advise patients to refrain from driving and engaging in hazardous occupations or activities, such as operating heavy or potentially dangerous machinery, during this initial period.

-The most common adverse reactions (incidence ≥ 20%) include CRS, fever, hypotension, encephalopathy, tachycardia, fatigue, headache, decreased appetite, chills, diarrhea, febrile neutropenia, infections-pathogen unspecified, nausea, hypoxia, tremor, cough, vomiting, dizziness, constipation, and cardiac arrhythmias.
+The most common adverse reactions (incidence ≥20%) in patients with LBCL included CRS, fever, hypotension, encephalopathy, tachycardia, fatigue, headache, decreased appetite, chills, diarrhea, febrile neutropenia, infections with pathogen unspecified, nausea, hypoxia, tremor, cough, vomiting, dizziness, constipation, and cardiac arrhythmias.
 The most common non-laboratory adverse reactions (incidence ≥20%) in patients with iNHL included fever, CRS, hypotension, encephalopathy, fatigue, headache, infections with pathogen unspecified, tachycardia, febrile neutropenia, musculoskeletal pain, nausea, tremor, chills, diarrhea, constipation, decreased appetite, cough, vomiting, hypoxia, arrhythmia, and dizziness.